1rgs/jsonformer-claude/README.md

 json_schema = { ... }

 # Define the prompt
-prompt = "Generate a person's information based on the following schema:"
+prompt = "Generate a JSON representation of the main characters in The Great Gatsby based on the following schema:"

 # Create a JsonformerClaude instance
 gen_json = JsonformerClaude(